ivanbrennan/ivanbrennan.github.io/source/_posts/2014-10-27-faster-specs.markdown

 end
 ```

 I initially wanted faster specs to enable a better TDD flow.
 A nice side benefit of writing these stubbed tests is that it illuminates the dependencies and coupling in the production code you're working with and encourages better composition overall.
-FactoryGirl is still a wonderful tool, but it shouldn't be your only tool!
+FactoryGirl is still a wonderful tool, but it shouldn't be the only one in your belt.